viet34tqc/notebook/reudux-saga.md

 ### takeEvery

+`takeEvery(pattern, callback)`

 Run the saga whenever an action is dispatched.
 For example: you click a button to dispatch an action.
 You click 3 times, the middleware runs 3 times

 ### takeLatest

+`takeLatest(pattern, callback)`

 Run the latest dispatched action.
 For example: you click a button to dispatch an action.
 You click 3 times, the middleware runs only the last action.

+Example for login action:

+- Create an login action and reducer in authSlice
+- User click login button: user -> dispatch an action, payload is the credentials.
+- redux saga wait for that action and pass that action into callback function
+- In the callback, call API to get the user

+From an example above, you can clearly see that redux saga is the middleware that takes care of async function.
+The async function here could be an API to get the user from action payload